 In High Potential Episode 11, when George Donovan confesses to the murder of Barry Johnson, it is an open-and-shut case at first glance.
 George, who is on his deathbed, claims that he killed Barry and is now coming clean.
 However, Soto, a seasoned investigator, suddenly recognizes some inconsistencies in his story and realizes something does not add up.

 Morgan and Soto decide to reexamine the case and go through the old police reports, forensic evidence, and testimonies from the original investigation.
-One important fact stands out: Barry's body was found in the basement sauna, and the official cause of death was listed as an accidental fall.
+One important fact stands out: Barry's body was found in the basement sauna, and it was ruled out as an accidental death.

 Family secrets: Motives and lies